Rio6/IstrolidServer/README.md

 **Istrolid game server reverse engineered!!**

 ## How does it work
-It basically just listens on a web socket server and dumps everything it got to sim
+It basically just listens on a web socket server and sends everything it got to sim

-A root proxy is neede to make the server show up in client's server list and to use chat

 ## What's needed
 - [nodejs](https://nodejs.org/en/)